Stewart Leggett: Life after politics

-As well as continuing to minister in various churches in Adelaide, Stewart Leggett remains an active figure in city.
-He has worked with SAPOL Sergeants for many years delivering drivers’ safety programs in schools.
-Leggett is on the board of the Rotary Club of Encounter Bay, working with children as the club's Director of New Generations.
-He presents a radio show on 90.1 HappyFM in Victor Harbor, which includes conducting interviews with local figures in the Victor Harbor community.
-Leggett also remains active in many community sporting organisations following his retirement.
+Leggett remained active in many community sporting organisations following his retirement.
+As of 2012, Leggett was on the board of the Rotary Club of Encounter Bay, working with children as the club's Director of New Generations.
+As of 2015, he presented a radio show on 90.1 HappyFM in Victor Harbor, which included conducting interviews with local figures in the Victor Harbor community.